hy0523/MTNet/README.md

 ### Visualization

-Specify the dataset in `visualize.py`
+Specify the dataset in `visualize.py`, then run:

 ```python
 python visualize.py